Content is loading...

 You should continue to see your dentist at least once a year and brush your teeth twice daily.
 It is good practise to start flossing your teeth as well as brushing and your dentist will explain this to you.

-Free dental care is available on the NHS up until you are 18 and in some circumstances longer, more information on entitlement to free care can be found here: NHSBSA - Check if you are eligible for help
+Free dental care is available on the NHS up until you are 18 and in some circumstances longer.
+Check if you are eligible.

-If you move to a new address you will need to register with a dentist in the local area, you can find a dentist with available spaces here: NHS UK - Find a dentist.
+If you move to a new address you will need to register with a dentist in the local area.
+Find a dentist with available spaces.

 You can also access private dentistry, but you will have to pay for this.

-If you have a dental emergency, such as loss of a tooth, bleeding or severe pain from your gums or teeth, you should contact your usual dentist, or for out-of-hours help you can find out more here: NHS UK - How to access a dentist in an emergency or out of hours.
+If you have a dental emergency, such as loss of a tooth, bleeding or severe pain from your gums or teeth, you should contact your usual dentist.
+Find out more about accessing a dentist in an emergency or out of hours.

 Who can help?